Hello and welcome to this tutorial.

 MEMORY AND MULTIPROCESSING

-You can take full advantage of a multiprocessor system and render mutiple frames simultaneously.
+You can take full advantage of a multiprocessor system and render multiple frames simultaneously.

 Select Edit- Preferences – Memory and multiprocessing and check “Render multiple frames simultaneously”